Jezda1337/website/src/data/hello-world.md

   - intro
 ---

-I'm a passionate web developer with a love for all things tech and app-building.
+Building amazing digital products is my passion.
+I love everything about app-building and exploring new technologies.
+Creating apps that not only work great but also dazzle users with seamless experiences is what I live for.
 My toolkit includes Angular and React for front-end magic, Node.js and Go for server-side wizardry, and MongoDB and PostgreSQL for data sorcery.
 And let's not forget Tailwind CSS for that extra flair in design!

-Building amazing digital products is my jam.
-I thrive on exploring new technologies and creating apps that not only work great but also dazzle users with seamless experiences.
-Whether it's a sleek user interface or a robust back-end architecture, I'm all in.

 But there's more to it than just coding.
-I'm a true believer in giving back to the community that fuels our growth.
-I love helping others learn the ropes, crafting plugins that make life easier, and diving deep into open-source projects.
-The open-source world is my playground, and I'm here to swing on the swings and build sandcastles.
+I believe in giving back to the community that fuels our growth.
+I enjoy helping others learn the ropes, crafting plugins that make life easier, and diving deep into open-source projects.
+The open-source world is my playground, and I love to swing on the swings and build sandcastles.

-Oh, and did I mention my devotion to Linux?
-The flexibility, security, and efficiency it offers align perfectly with my developer values.
-I'm that person who can talk your ear off about the awesomeness of Linux while enjoying a good cup of coffee.
+Oh, and by the way, I'm a huge Linux enthusiast.
+Its flexibility, security, and efficiency align perfectly with my developer values.
+I could talk your ear off about the awesomeness of Linux while enjoying a good cup of coffee.

-In a nutshell, I'm not just a web developer; I'm a tech enthusiast on a mission to create awesome stuff, learn from the community, and sprinkle a bit of open-source goodness wherever I go.
+Long story short, I'm not just a web developer.
+I'm a tech enthusiast on a mission to create awesome stuff, learn from the community, and sprinkle a bit of open-source goodness wherever I go.

-Catch you on the digital side.